Skip to main content

 Required building exits Panic/exit hardware, free egress

 Privacy functions in resident rooms should include a staff emergency key override so caregivers can enter, not a coin-slot tool.
+The privacy and override logic ties back to commercial lock function codes explained.
 ADA applies throughout: lever operation, force, and clearances must comply even on specialized hardware.
+See ADA compliance for commercial door hardware.

 Common senior-living and behavioral hardware mistakes

 1. Anti-ligature everywhere.
-It is expensive and only required in at-risk patient areas; offices and corridors use standard hardware.
+It is expensive and only required in at-risk patient areas.
+Offices and corridors use standard hardware.

 2. Standard levers in behavioral patient rooms.
-They create ligature points; specify ligature-resistant trim.
+They create ligature points.
+Specify ligature-resistant trim.

 3. Locking memory-care exits outright.
-Use delayed or controlled egress that releases on alarm and power loss; never a hard lock.
+Use delayed or controlled egress that releases on alarm and power loss, never a hard lock.

 FAQ

-What is anti-ligature door hardware?
-Ligature-resistant hardware uses sloped, closed, or recessed shapes (levers, pulls, hinges, closers) that present no point to attach a cord or fabric, used in behavioral-health and at-risk patient areas to reduce self-harm risk.
+Ligature-resistant hardware uses sloped, closed, or recessed shapes (levers, pulls, hinges, closers) that give a cord or fabric no attachment point.
+It is specified in behavioral-health and at-risk patient areas to reduce self-harm risk.

-Can memory-care units lock residents in?
 No. They use delayed egress or approved controlled egress that holds the door briefly and releases on fire alarm and power loss, slowing elopement without trapping residents.
 Special locking requires AHJ approval under NFPA 101.

-Do all senior-living doors need anti-ligature hardware?
 No. Anti-ligature is for behavioral and at-risk patient areas.
 General assisted-living rooms, corridors, and offices use standard Grade 1 commercial hardware, which keeps the project on budget.

-Should resident-room privacy locks have a key override?
 Yes.
 Specify a staff emergency key override so caregivers can enter in an emergency, rather than a residential-style coin-slot privacy release.

 Next step